-Students benefit from a traditional and challenging academic setting organized in an seven period day with classes meeting for fifty minutes.
-Advanced Placement (AP) courses are offered in English, government, US history, and world history.
-Dual Credit courses, offered in conjunction with Colorado Christian University and Howard Payne University, include English composition, British literature, speech, college algebra, government, and US history.
+Students benefit from a traditional and challenging academic setting organized in an eight period day with classes meeting for fifty minutes.
+Advanced Placement (AP) courses are offered in Government and Politics, Economics, US history, and Calculus.
+Dual Credit courses, offered in conjunction with Colorado Christian University and Howard Payne University, include English composition I and II, British and American literature, and College Algebra.
 Bible study is a vital part of the curriculum, and a biblical viewpoint is regarded in all avenues of study.

 Students may choose from a variety of elective course offerings.
-In coordination with the Texas Parks and Wildlife Department, NBCA also offers outdoor education courses.
+In coordination with the Texas Parks and Wildlife Department, NBCA also offers an outdoor education course.
 Students attend chapel weekly.

 NBCA offers two programs of study for high school students.
 The Required Program includes the minimum number of credits students must earn in order to graduate from NBCA and corresponds to the Texas Recommended High School Program.
 The Distinguished Scholars Program requires additional courses and advanced measures for students pursuing a more rigorous, college-preparatory curriculum.
 In recognition of their exceptional effort, students who complete the Distinguished Scholars Program will receive specially-noted diplomas at graduation.
 The specific requirements for each program are outlined in the following chart.